-Recommendation: Clarify the duties of the Governors in the WSBA Bylaws and other relevant materials.
+Recommendation: Clarify the duties of the Board and Governors in the WSBA Bylaws and other relevant materials.

 As noted above, the WSBA Bylaws should be amended to eliminate characterization of the Board as a representative body whose members represent a constituency of the WSBA.

-Provisions should be added to highlight the responsibility that the Board bears to the public and the fiduciary duties owed by Governors to the organization.
+Provisions should be added to highlight the responsibility that the WSBA bears to the public, the Board's responsibility to ensure that the organization fulfills that responsibility, and the fiduciary duties owed by Governors to the organization.
+This will create greater clarity for Governors, the Board, and WSBA members.

-In addition, the WSBA Bylaws should expressly state that, except for the purpose of inquiry, the Board should deal with WSBA staff solely through or with the approval of the Executive Director.
+In addition, the WSBA Bylaws should expressly state that, except for the purpose of inquiry, the Board and Governors should deal with WSBA staff solely through or with the approval of the Executive Director.
 Doing so will help reinforce the appropriate roles of the Board (responsible for monitoring, oversight, and direction) versus the Executive Director (responsible for management) and is consistent with best practices in board governance.